boylesoftware/x2node-ws-resources/README.md

 * `patchSpec` - The patch specification document from the call.
 This document is used to build the `patch` object (see next property).
 * `patch` - The parsed `RecordPatch` object (see [x2node-patches](https://www.npmjs.com/package/x2node-patches) module) submitted with the request.
-* `selectionFilter` - Filter specification used to select the record to update.
+* `prefetchQuerySpec` - Specification for the fetch DBO used to load the record to be updated.
+The default specification loads the record with all properties fetched by default, includes filters to check the existence of the parent records and locks the record exclusively.
-* `queryParams` - Parameters for the record selection filter.
+* `prefetchQueryParams` - Parameters for the record pre-fetch DBO.
 * `updateResult` - Update DBO result object.

 The hooks are:

-* `prepareUpdateSpec(txCtx, patchSpec)` - Called before the transaction is started, the update DBO is created and before the patch is constructed, which gives the hook a chance to make changes to the patch specification document or build its own `RecordPatch` alltogether and set it to the `patch` property on the context.
+* `prepareUpdateSpec(txCtx, patchSpec)` - Called before the transaction is started, the update DBO is created and before the patch is constructed, which gives the hook a chance to make changes to the patch specification document or build its own `RecordPatch` altogether and set it to the `patch` property on the context.

 * `prepareUpdate(txCtx)` - Called before the transaction is started and before the update DBO is created but after the patch has been constructed.
-The transaction context will have the `patch` and the `selectionFilter` and `queryParams` objects built according to the handler's default logic.
+The transaction context will have the `patch` and the `prefetchQuerySpec` and `prefetchQueryParams` objects built according to the handler's default logic.
 The hook can modify these properties on the transaction context to influence the resulting DBOs.

 * `beforeUpdate(txCtx, record)` - Called after transaction is started and the record to be updated is loaded from the database, but before the patch is applied.
 The `record` argument is the record loaded from the database with all the properties fetched by default.
 This is the record, to which the requested patch is applied.